epiverse-trace/tutorials-middle/instructors/practical-delays.md

 <!-- visible for learners and instructors at practical -->

+Before your start, as a group: - Create one copy of the Posit Cloud project `<paste link>`. - Solve each challenge using the `Code chunk` as a guide. - Paste your figure and table outputs. - Write your answer to the questions. - Choose one person from your group to share your results with everyone.

 ## Transmission

 Estimate $R_{t}$, *new infections*, *new reports*, *growth rate*, and